Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 From Overdrive to Shutdown: The Burnout Cycle in Parents of Neurodivergent Kids

-For those who wonder, why are parents of neurodivergent kids struggling with burnout?
-It is important to consider that many parents of neurodivergent kids live in a constant state of problem-solving.
+For those who wonder about some of the factors that drive neurodivergent, ADHD, and autism parent burnout, it is important to consider that many parents of neurodivergent kids live in a constant state of problem-solving.
 They are always anticipating potential struggles; how to prevent a sensory overload meltdown at the grocery store; how to phrase an email to get the school to listen; how to prepare their child for an upcoming transition; how to navigate challenging interactions among family members.
 This state of hyper-awareness and problem-solving keeps the nervous system in high activation mode, driven by the need to protect and support their child.

 This shift can be deeply distressing.
 Many parents describe feelings of guilt or self-doubt, wondering why they don’t feel like themselves anymore.
-But this response isn’t a failure—it’s a natural reaction to prolonged stress without relief.
+This response isn’t a failure, it’s a natural reaction to prolonged stress without relief.
 Understanding how burnout builds can help parents recognize when they need to step back and seek support before they reach this stage.

 How Do I Know if I Have Parental Burnout?